martinschaible/guide-uptime-kuma-monitoring/README.md

 ## Uptime Kuma is here!
 In this article, you'll learn how to monitor websites and servers using **Uptime Kuma**.

-Monitoring a server using SNMP isn't exactly modern, and specialized monitoring software solves this problem with agents that are installed on the target system.
+Monitoring a server using **SNMP** isn't exactly modern.
+Specialized monitoring software solves this problem with agents that are installed on the target system.

 Smaller companies with just a few servers and limited budgets often prefer to avoid expensive and overly complex monitoring software.